 Inspection Services Frequently Asked Questions

-- What do I need to do if I want to open a food service establishment or business that sells food?
+- What do I need to do if I want to open a business that prepares and sells food?

 - How are food service establishment grades determined?

 - How often are food service establishments graded?

 - Does everyone working in a food service establishment have to wear gloves?

-- I want to sell food at a street event.
+- I want to sell food at a festival.
 What is required?

 - How many times per year is a childcare inspection done?